 This is one of the best places in Costa Rica to spot wildlife.
 Monkeys, sloths, crocodiles, toucans and many colorful frogs and insects are all common sights.
 Visiting during the turtle-nesting season from July to October is definitely one of Costa Rica’s highlights!

 We will pick you up at your Puerto Viejo hotel and take a boat ride to Tortuguero.
 Breakfast is provided en route.
 Your hotel in Tortuguero is complete with a private bath, swimming pool and buffet meals!
-Included on the tour are two different canal trips in the national park, one guided hike and a trip to see the village of Tortuguero, as well as a visit to the Caribbean Conservation Corporation.
+Included on the trip is a canal tour in the national park, one guided hike and a trip to see the village of Tortuguero, as well as a visit to the Caribbean Conservation Corporation.

 On the afternoon of your last day, transportation will be provided from Tortuguero to your hotel in San José, Puerto Viejo or the Arenal area.